RaySingerNZ/react-introduction-wiki/05-Component-Props.md

 git checkout step-3
 ```

-Components have what are called `props` which look a lot like HTML attributes except are camel case
+Components have what are called `props` which is how you can pass state around between your components.
+They look a lot like HTML attributes but are camel case
 instead of snake case.
-For example
+For example:

 ``` javascript